5T33Z0/OC-Little-Translated/A_Config_Tips_and_Tricks/README.md

 ### Manual method
 Exchanging existing SMBIOS data back and forth between an OpenCore and a Clover config can be a bit confusing since both use different names and locations for data fields.

 Transferring the data correctly is important because otherwise you have to enter your AppleID and Password again which in return will register your computer as a new device in the Apple Account.
-On top of that you have to re-enter and 2-way-authenticate the system every single time you switch between OpenCore and Clover, which is incredibly annoying.
+As long as there is a mismatch betwenne the two SMBIOS datasets, you have to go through the 2-way-authenticatin process every single time you switch between OpenCore and Clover, which is incredibly annoying.
 So in order to prevent this, you have to do the following:

 1. Copy the Data from the following fields to Clover Configurator's "SMBIOS" and "RtVariables" sections:
 	PlatformInfo/Generic (OpenCore)| SMBIOS (Clover)      |